Children's handbook Scotland

 To check your entitlement, first use the chapter covering the circumstances that apply to you.
 This explains the specific rules that apply to benefits and tax credits in your circumstances.
 Then use this chapter for an outline of the general conditions of entitlement that apply to everyone.
 If you need more details, see CPAG’s Welfare Benefits and Tax Credits Handbook.
 Chapter 2 explains how to claim benefits and tax credits, how to challenge a decision if you disagree with it and how to make a complaint.

-In the future, the rules on some benefits (eg, disability benefits and carer's allowance) are likely to be different as responsibility for them is devolved to the Scottish parliamant.
+In the future, under the Social Security (Scotland) Act 2018, the rules on some benefits (eg, disability benefits and carer's allowance) will be different as responsibility for them is devolved to the Scottish parliament.

 There is a 'cap' on the total amount of benefits and tax credits you can receive, although some claimants are exempt.
-If the total amount of your benefit is capped, the cap is applied by either reducing the amount of your housing benefit (HB) or by reducing the amount of your universal credit (UC).
+If the total amount of your benefit is capped, the cap is applied by either reducing the amount of your universal credit (UC) or by reducing the amount of your housing benefit (HB).
 The cap does not apply to people who have reached the qualifying age for state pension credit (see ) and there are a number of other situations in which it does not apply – eg, if you or someone in your household gets a disability benefit, or if you or your partner get carer's allowance or guardian's allowance.

 If you are getting HB, the cap is set at £257.69 (£296.35 if in Greater London) a week for single people with no dependent children and £384.62 (£442.31 if in Greater London) a week for couples and lone parents.

-Attendance allowance (AA) is a benefit for people aged 65 or over who have care needs because of a disability.
+Attendance allowance (AA) is a benefit for people who have reached pension age and who have care needs because of a disability.
 AA is not means tested and you do not have to have paid any national insurance contributions to get it.